rbonghi/rbonghi.github.io/_robot/03-dude.md

 {% include gallery id="slam" caption="Dude SLAM" %}

+and an example of map building

+{% include gallery id="mapping" caption="Dude mapping" %}

 # Interaction

 {% include video id="A2wEXfcD7Sg" provider="youtube" %}

 With the SLAM and an high level control dude can interact with the environment.
 A graphic interface for PC or an web remote control  system.
 You can set a goal inside a map, built in real time, and you can see the robot build a path and following it.

+# Simulation

+Dude is on Gazebo as well.
+In this picture some screenshots in simulation

+{% include gallery id="simulation" caption="Dude in simulation" %}

 # Open source & open hardware